EricPlekon/Exploratory-Data-Analysis-on-Used-Car-Prices/README.md

 # Analysis Steps

-1) Data Loading - the dataset is loaded into libraries such as pandas
+1) Data Loading - the dataset is loaded into libraries such as pandas.

-2) Data Cleaning - Handling missing values by removing incomplete records or imputing missing values, ensuring data types are correct for further analysis
+2) Data Cleaning - Handling missing values by removing incomplete records or imputing missing values, ensuring data types are correct for further analysis.

-3) Exploratory Analysis - Exploring individual features like price, mileage, and year through summary statistics to understand their distribution, examining relationships between two variables, such as price vs. mileage, price vs. year using correlation analysis
+3) Exploratory Analysis - Exploring individual features like price, mileage, and year through summary statistics and histograms to understand their distribution, examining relationships between two variables, such as price vs. mileage, price vs. year using correlation analysis.

-4) Visualizations - Used heatmap for correlation matrices to highlight the strength od relationships between numerical features
+4) Visualizations - Used heatmap for correlation matrices to highlight the strength od relationships between numerical features.

 5) Insights/Conclusion - summarized key findings, older cars tend to have lower prices.
-Cars with automatic transmission generally have higher prices than manual cars
+Cars with automatic transmission generally have higher prices than manual cars.